NoriSte/ui-testing-best-practices/sections/draft.md

         - [ ] They are slow
 - [ ] a11n?
 - [ ] take a look at every TODO in the various contents
+- [ ] link every section to each other

 - take a look at https://slides.com/noriste/milano-frontend-ui-testing-best-practices to check if some contents are missing